mferri17/dct-image-compression/README.md

 In `docs` folder you can find **project description**, some **slides** and **proposed images** to test the application.

 This is a **Django Web App**.
-Most relevant code that directly use DCT2 algorithm is placed into `webui/views.py` (the MVC controller that receives browser requests) and `webui/utils.py` (containing the algorithm described in project description).
+Most relevant code that directly use DCT2 algorithm is placed into `webui/views.py` (the component that handle browser requests) and `webui/utils.py` (containing the algorithm described in the project description).

 Other files are needed for running a Django projects (see, for example, `webui/templates` for the Views and `webui/urls.py` for routing) and deploying it on Heroku (such as `app.json` and `Procfile`).